luanguimaraesla/pandocker/README.md

 pandocker compile
 ```

-`WARNING`: because of docker architecture, to edit the files you'll need to run `chown` command inside your project directory:
+`WARNING`: if you're not using the ~/.bashrc function, because of docker architecture, to edit the files you'll need to run `chown` command inside your project directory.

 ```bash
 sudo chown -R $USER:$USER .